-- Side effects can be largely reversible upon termination of the treatment with IAD therapy
+- Side effects can be primarily reversible upon the termination of the treatment with IAD therapy.

 Disadvantages of LHRH Agonists

-- Side effects of hormone therapy may be difficult to treat and hard for some people to accept
+- Side effects of hormone therapy may be challenging to treat and hard for some people to accept

 - Requires injections every 1, 3, 4, 6, or 12 months

-The administration of an injectable gonadotropin-releasing hormone (GnRH) receptor antagonist provides rapid, profound and sustained, suppression of testosterone.
+The administration of an injectable gonadotropin-releasing hormone (GnRH) receptor antagonist provides rapid, profound, and sustained testosterone suppression.